 Older people in care homes are cared for by staff who recognise the symptoms and signs of physical problems (such as pain, dizziness, problems with walking, constipation and continence problems) and record them in their care plan.

-GP services for older people living in residential care: a guide for care home managers.
+GP services for older people: a guide for care home managers.
 Social Care Institute for Excellence (SCIE) guide 52 (2013), Managers' responsibilities and the NHS reforms: actions as a result of listening to residents and relatives, accurate, up-to-date recording; Workforce development, standards and regulation: developing trained, confident care workers